astramieri/hr-app-apex/README.md

-# hr-app-apex
+# HR APEX Application

-Oracle APEX app for HR management
+This repository contains an Oracle APEX application built on the Oracle HR sample schema.